-Notes to Financial Statements (continued) (tabular amounts in thousands of dollars)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)

 (b) Capital assets:

 Capital assets are recorded at cost less accumulated amortization.
 Contributed capital assets are recorded at fair value at the date of contribution.
 When a capital asset no longer contributes to the Foundation's ability to provide services, its carrying amount is written down to its residual value.
 Capital assets are amortized on a straight line basis over the assets' estimated useful lives as follows: